 A detailed itinerary for this tour is available.
 Click on the link above to view or download.

 The tour begins and ends at Melbourne’s Tullamarine Airport.
-Qantas, Virgin and Jetstar have regular flights from all over Australia.
+Qantas has regular flights to and from most Australian cities.
 Contact us for quotes and bookings.

 Dr Nick Gordon